RoryQo/Updating-Tech-and-Oil-Shock-Series/Tech Shock/README.md

 - The structure in **Galí (1999)**, and
 - The implementation in **Coibion & Gorodnichenko (2012)**.

 A reduced-form VAR is estimated in the vector $\( x_t \)$.
-Technology shocks are identified using **long-run restrictions**, typically:

-- **Technology shocks** are defined as structural innovations that have a **permanent effect** on labor productivity.
-- **Non-technology shocks** are restricted so that they do **not** generate a permanent shift in the level of productivity (or follow a specified long-run pattern).

 From the estimated VAR and long-run restriction matrix, the structural innovations corresponding to technology are extracted, producing a **time series of technology shocks**.

 ### 2.2 Extended Sample and Truncation